Arcabas

 Jean-Marie Pirot (December 26, 1926 – August 23, 2018), popularly known as Arcabas (a name given to him by his pupils), was a French contemporary sacred artist.

 Pirot was born in Trémery.
 He studied in the École Nationale Supérieure des Beaux-Arts of Paris and taught in the École des Beaux-Arts of Grenoble.
 He became known for his works in Saint-Hugues-de-Chartreuse church.

 From 1969 to 1972, he was appointed guest artist by the Canadian government, and was a professor of the University of Ottawa, where he created "l’atelier collectif expérimental".

 Later, back in France, he founded the atelier "Éloge de la Main".
-He received several demands from the French government and religious institutions.
+He received several orders from the French government and religious institutions.
 His works can be found in France, Germany, Mexico, Canada and the USA.
 He last lived in Saint-Pierre-de-Chartreuse, in Isère.

 He used several techniques: sculpture, engraving, tapestry, mosaic or cabinet work, but specially painting.
 He also worked for theater making scenery and costumes.

 His works were usually inspired by stories of the Bible.